mapsforge/mapsforge/docs/POI.md

 _Points of Interest_ (POIs) are points with a given position, category and data.
 A POI database is used to store a set of POIs and to search for POIs within a given area.

-The mapsforge POI library uses SQLite for storing POIs.
+The mapsforge POI library uses SQLite with [R-Tree](https://sqlite.org/rtree.html) and [FTS5](https://www.sqlite.org/fts5.html) for storing POIs.

 All reading and writing operations are done via classes implementing the `PoiPersistenceManager` interface.
 POI categories can be defined on creation time only.
 Categories are implemented as trees and can be accessed via classes implementing the `PoiCategoryManager` interface.